 Keep every department in mind and make sure you include features that will address issues across the board

-When in doubt, explain the issue at hand to your provider and let them figure out a solution for you
+When in doubt, explain the issue at hand to your intranet software providers and let them figure out a solution for you

 When you nail down your requirements list, you will have all your intranet-needs analysis questions answered and translated into an organized collection of intranet necessities, but what is left is to create a true plan of action.